Importing Litmus run parquets into a lakehouse #

 import duckdb

-# Three logical views over the parquet glob.
+# Three logical views over the parquet glob. runs is DISTINCT over the

-runs = duckdb.sql("SELECT DISTINCT run_id, dut_serial, station_hostname, run_started_at, run_ended_at, run_outcome FROM read_parquet('data/runs/*/*.parquet')").df()
+runs = duckdb.sql("SELECT DISTINCT run_id, uut_serial, station_hostname, run_started_at, run_ended_at, run_outcome FROM read_parquet('data/runs/*/*.parquet')").df()

-steps = duckdb.sql("SELECT * FROM read_parquet('data/runs/*/*.parquet') WHERE record_type = 'step'").df()
+steps = duckdb.sql("SELECT * EXCLUDE (measurements, inputs, outputs) FROM read_parquet('data/runs/*/*.parquet') WHERE record_type = 'step'").df()

-meas = duckdb.sql("SELECT * FROM read_parquet('data/runs/*/*.parquet') WHERE record_type = 'measurement'").df()
+meas = duckdb.sql("SELECT run_id, step_path, vector_index, vector_retry, m.* FROM read_parquet('data/runs/*/*.parquet'), UNNEST(measurements) AS t(m) WHERE record_type = 'vector'").df()

 Why a single parquet (not three) #